 The filters are manufactured by Astrodon.
 I use their Tru Balance LRGB broadband filters and the Ha (hydrogen alpha), OIII (oxygen 3) and SII (sulfur 2) 3 nanometer narrowband filters.

-Finally, for lunar imaging, I use a Point Grey Chameleon camera.
-It captures about 18 frames per second.
+Finally, for lunar imaging, I use a Point Grey (FLIR) Chameleon3 camera.
+Depending on which (if any) filter and resolution I choose it is capable of capturing over 100 frames per second .
 A typical sequence would involve taking 500 - 2000 frames in AVI format and then "stacking" them with software such as AutoStakkert!
-2. My procedure is to use only the best 20% of these frames.
+2. My procedure is to use only the best 20% (maximum) of these frames.
 This image is then taken to PhotoShop for finishing work.
-In the spring of 2015 a ZWO ASI120MC camera was added.
-It is a color camera and will be used for planetary, lunar and solar imaging.

 When you ask an astrophotographer to name the most important piece of equipment in their systems most will tell you it is the mount.
 If the mount is not tracking the movement of the stars precisely a high quality image cannot be obtained.
 Therefore, in the fall of 2014 I upgraded my mount.
 Until then I was using a Celestron CGEM DX mount which had been hypertuned by Deep Space Products in Phoenix.
 It was a good mount but not what those in the hobby would call a great mount.
 I wanted something that would help me produce images with crisper details and, most importantly, pinpoint stars.
 To that end I purchased an Astro Physics Mach1 GTO mount.
 It is a highly engineered system that is well respected in the astrophotography community.